 The word’s other meaning comes from the Dutch taptoe.
 Broken down into its root words tap (or “faucet of a cask”) and toe (meaning “shut”), taptoe refers to the time of the evening when police used to visit taverns to turn off the taps.
 The word was also used as a figurative expression to mean “say no more” in 17th-century Dutch.

 This meaning of “tattoo” first appeared in 1644, during the English Civil War.
 At a specific time of the night, someone would beat a tattoo — usually on a drum — to inform army men to retire to their quarters for bed.
 Colonel John Hutchinson issued a warning that his soldiers would be fined if they were discovered drinking in any tavern or alehouse “after the hour when the Tap-too beats.”

 Although this usage of the word has mostly fallen out of use, it’s still a recognized definition in dictionaries.

-The word “tattoo” is relatively new compared with the actual practice of tattooing, but in modern times, it’s an instantly recognizable word for a uniquely personal and intimate form of art.
-Whether they’re worn as a means of creative expression, a symbol of faith, or a reminder of lost loved ones, tattoos carry whatever meaning or symbolism we give them.
+The word “tattoo” is relatively new compared with the actual practice of tattooing.
+Although in modern times, it’s an instantly recognizable word for a uniquely personal and intimate form of art.
+Whether they’re worn as a means of creative expression, a symbol of faith or a reminder of lost loved ones, tattoos carry whatever meaning or symbolism we give them.

 Tattoos aren’t required to be anything more than “marks on the skin,” but to many of us, they mean much more than that: they’re one-of-a-kind pieces of art that stay with us for our entire lives.